christophsax/seasonal/README.md

-If you have several cores and want to speed things up, the process is well suited for parallelization (thanks, Matthias Bannert!):
+If you have several cores and want to speed things up, the process is well suited for parallelization (thanks, Matthias Bannert):

     # a list with 100 time series
     largedta <- rep(list(AirPassengers), 100)